alelova/kubernetes_certificates/README.md

 # centos 7 kubernetes 1.13
 # dockerd-current[5080]: E0603 09:09:40.481894       1 authentication.go:65] Unable to authenticate the request due to an error: [x509: certificate has expired or is not yet valid, x509: certificate has expired or is not yet valid]

+Kubernetes certificates expires in one year by default.
+Then kubelet service fail and kubectl command cant connect to the kubernetes admin api.
+Some of the certificates seems to be auto-regenerated, but the config files were using the old certificates data.

 ## In every node

-Check /etc/kubernetes/kubelet.conf it should pint to the right client certificates, in our installation some worker nodes had the certificate included in the conf file.
+Check /etc/kubernetes/kubelet.conf it should point to the right client certificates, in our installation some worker nodes had the certificate included in the conf file.
 We change the configuration to:

 ```